montyacuto/lilo-cyberstitch-artifact/README.md

 disk for generated outputs, CodeQL databases, Maven caches, and optional BenchmarkJava checkouts, which are not included in this package.

+## Getting The Artifact

+You can use this artifact either by cloning the GitHub repository or by downloading the release `.zip` archive.
+The release archive is the recommended path for artifact evaluation because it is the exact packaged tree verified by the commands below.

+If you clone the repository, expect a large checkout.
+The source tree includes selected LILO outputs, CyberSTITCH results, caches, and bundled solver artifacts;
+the checked-out tree is about 3.5 GB before any rerun-generated files.

 ## Quick Start

 From the package root: